 - Price guides – If you’re looking for the best vacuum on a budget, we have several guides for choosing the top models in a certain price ranges.
 Take a look at our best vacuum cleaners for under £100 and best vacuum cleaners for under £200 if you have a fixed budget.

-- Specific features – sometimes you want a model for a specific purpose or with a certain feature.
+- Specific features - sometimes you want a model for a specific purpose or with a certain feature.
 We write pages of reviews for a variety of features, including quiet vacuum cleaner reviews and vacuum cleaners for pet hair (or our guide to cordless vacuums for pet hair.)
-We also pages for the best car vacuums and garden vacuums.
+We also pages for the best car vacuum, garden vacuums and even USB keyboard vacuums.